mhesselbarth/Hesselbarth-Wiegand-2024-JVS/README.md

 ## A simulation study comparing common methods for analyzing species-habitat associations of plants
 ### Hesselbarth & Wiegand

-Code repository for all `R` scripts used in **Hesselbarth, M.H.K., Wiegand, K. A simulation study comparing common methods for analyzing species-habitat associations of plants.** submitted to *Journal of Vegetation Science*
+Code repository for all `R` scripts used in **Hesselbarth, M.H.K., Wiegand, K. A simulation study comparing common methods for analyzing species-habitat associations of plants.** Submitted to *Journal of Vegetation Science*

 The repository contains the following folders (see README.txt in each folder for sub-directories):
 - `/1_Functions/`